mcc-us/bookkeeping/_pages/chap09.cash.md

 ![](/assets/mc-graw-accounting-course/chap9.cash/11.petty.cash.balance.sheet.png)
 ![](/assets/mc-graw-accounting-course/chap9.cash/12.replenish.petty.cash.png)

+### Internal Controls for Petty Cash

+**Follow these internal control procedures for petty cash:**

+1. Assign one person to control the petty cash fund.
+This person has sole control, and is the only one authorized to make payments to/from the fund.

+2. Write petty cash fund checks to the person in charge of the fund, **NOT CASH.**

+3. Limit the petty cash amount to cover ~1 month.

+4. Keep petty cash in a safe, a locked cash box, or a locked drawer.

+5. Obtain a petty cash voucher for each payment.
+The voucher should be signed by the person who receives the money and should show the payment details.
+This provides an audit trail for the fund.

+6. Use petty cash only for small payments where checks cannot be conveniently made.

+7. Keep all receipts

 ---

 Promissory note - A written promise to pay a specified amount of money on a specific date